stride3d/stride-docs/en/manual/stride-for-unity-developers/index.md

 | `[Header("My Header")]`   | `[Display(category: "My Header")]`  |
 | `[Tooltip("My tooltip")]` | `/// <userdoc>My tooltip</userdoc>` |

-> [!Note]
+> [!NOTE]
-> You cannot serialize `private` fields in Stride, if you want to set a field in editor but prevent other scripts from writing to that field, you should use a [init property](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/init)
+> You cannot serialize `private` fields in Stride, if you want to set a field in the editor but prevent other scripts from writing to that field, you should use an [init property](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/init)

 ```cs
 public float MyProperty { get; init; }